American WWII Planes

 P-61 Black Widow

 The Northrop P-61 Black Widow was the first American aircraft specifically designed as a night fighter.
 Introduced in 1944, it featured radar systems that allowed it to detect and engage enemy aircraft in complete darkness.
-The Black Widow had a distinctive twin-boom design and was armed with four 20 mm cannons and four .50 caliber machine guns.
-It saw action in both the European and Pacific theaters, intercepting and destroying enemy aircraft during night operations.
+Its distinctive twin-boom design and powerful armament made it effective in both theaters.

 B-26 Marauder